+You don't have to have customers, do you?
 Ana, you can do anything, anything.
 You're good with figures, people like you, you know how to make a business work.
 You don't have to stay in this place.

 This place is mine, Johnny.
 I own it.
 I came up like those trick babies with nothing but a doll and a pair of drawers.
 The drawers I threw away, but the doll I kept.
-To remind mind.
+To remind me.
 Now I'm the Madam; I'm the Boss.
 You want me to give that up?
-So I can stay home and cook your meals.?
+So I can stay home and cook your meals?

 You don't have to cook my meals.
 You can go into another business.
-Buy a restaurant, or a-a-
+Buy a restaurant, or a -- a --

-Ana: A what?
+A what?

-Johnny You like this business, don't you?
+You like this business, don't you?

-Ana It's my life.
+It's my life.

-Johnny You can change it.
+You can change it.

-Ana I can't.
+I can't.
 I can't live any other way.

-Johnny Why?
+Why?
 Why can't you?

-Ana sings "I Prefer the Pleasure"

-ANA:
+(LA PREMIER sings:)

+"I PREFER THE PLEASURE"

-I PREFER TO RESIST AN UNEVENTFUL LIFE NO BUTTER CHURNING, BISCUITS BURNING, MELON RINDS NO BABY BLANKETS HANGING OUT ON MY LINE NO KITCHEN GARDEN IN THE REAR
+I PREFER TO RESIST AN UNEVENTFUL LIFE NO BUTTER CHURNING, BISCUITS BURNING, MELON RINDS

+LA PREMIER (Continued)

+NO BABY BLANKETS HANGING OUT ON MY LINE

+NO KITCHEN GARDEN IN THE REAR

-I BEG TO DECLINE A HUMDRUM LIFE AVOID THE MILKIN AND THE QUILTIN STUFFED IN CHINKS NO DIRTY DISHES WAITIN FOR ME IN MY SINK OLD YARD DOG LYING NEAR
+I BEG TO DECLINE A HUMDRUM LIFE AVOID THE MILKIN' AND THE QUILTIN' STUFFED IN CHINKS NO DIRTY DISHES WAITIN' FOR ME IN MY SINK OLD YARD DOG LYING NEAR